thomashan/vagrant-lubuntu-64-15.04-desktop-dev/README.md

 ## Prerequisites
-* cntlm is running on the host box
 * Vagrant is installed
+* cntlm is running on the host box if you're using the proxy

 ## Installation for the first time
-1. >vagrant plugin install vagrant-proxyconf
+1. > vagrant plugin install vagrant-proxyconf
-2. >vagrant up
+2. > vagrant up

 ## Reload vagrant image after config change
-1. >vagrant up
+1. > vagrant up
-1. >vagrant provision
+1. > vagrant provision
-2. >vagrant reload
+2. > vagrant reload